Kerry Carpenter Preview, Player Props: Tigers vs. Royals

 Kerry Carpenter vs. Royals Preview, Player Prop Bets - September 28

-Kerry Carpenter -- with a slugging percentage of .366 in his past 10 games (including no home runs) -- will be in action for the Detroit Tigers versus the Kansas City Royals, with Cole Ragans on the hill, on September 28 at 1:10 PM ET.
+On Thursday, Kerry Carpenter (.366 slugging percentage in past 10 games, with zero home runs) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Jonathan Bowlan.
+First pitch is at 1:10 PM ET.

 Sportsbook Promo Codes